 When Dippy, Matty and Pippa discover a body by their derelict hilltop home in Cornwall a remarkable adventure begins.
-Their strange father Daddo is arrested for murder and the children flee the country in search of their lost mother Celeste.
+Their father Daddo is arrested for murder and they flee the country in search of their lost mother.

 Age Range: 10+